Effective Date: 10/01/2014

 - INFORMATION YOU SUBMIT

 NORC collects information from Panel members during and after registration with a Panel, including, without limitation, during participation in a survey and in connection with the receipt and redemption of rewards and incentives.
 When you sign up for a Panel you will be asked to provide certain PII and demographic information, including, without limitation, your name, address(es), telephone number(s) (including home, cell, and/or business telephone numbers), email address(es), date of birth, and occupation/education, and racial and gender information.
 In addition to the collection of PII mentioned above, during and subsequent to the registration process, you may be asked to voluntarily provide or disclose Sensitive Data.
 “Sensitive Data” means PII that discloses or reveals health and medical conditions, sexual orientation or sexual life, political opinions/views, race/ethnic origin, religious and philosophical beliefs and trade-union membership.
 Sensitive Data is used to target survey opportunities to you and for analysis by researchers.
-By way of clarification, by voluntarily disclosing Sensitive Data to NORC you expressly consent to the transfer of Sensitive Data by NORC to the United States for storage and processing.

 - INFORMATION COLLECTED THROUGH AUTOMATED MEANS.